Baking on Christmas Morning

 - 1/2 cup Nutella (you can add more if you want to)

 - 1 tablespoon melted butter

 - In a pitcher or a bowl, combine the warm milk, yeast, and sugar.
 Let the mixture dissolve and set aside for 5 minutes.

 - In a mixing bowl, combine the flour, salt, and sugar.
 Add the yeast mixture into the mixing bowl and beat the mixture at a low speed.

 - Add the butter into the mixture and continue mixing for 1-2 minutes.

-- Slowly add the eggs into the wet mixture and continue mixing until it is all combined.
+- Slowly add the eggs and vanilla extract into the wet mixture and continue mixing until it is all combined.